duarte3333/MiniRT/README.md

 # MiniRT

 ### Brief Descriptions
 In completing the MiniRT project, I implemented a fully functional ray tracer from the ground.
-The project requires to create a scene parser, handle various geometric shapes, determine ray-object intersections, and implement advanced shading models including shadows, reflection, and refraction.
+The project requires to create a scene parser, handle various geometric shapes, determine ray-object intersections, and implement advanced shading models including shadows and reflection.
 I also had the opportunity to incorporate additional features like texture mapping, bump mapping and multi-thread rendering.
 Through this process, I gained practical insights into computer graphics, rendering techniques, and optimization.

 <p align="center">
   <img src="https://github.com/duarte3333/MiniRT/assets/76222459/16a8a3a8-58c8-47e5-8323-831a16d0fdcb" alt="Image Description" style="width: 70%;">